AsaraSenaratne/apple-health-data-modelling/README.md

-**Semantic Modelling of Apple Health Data Using COPE (Chronic Observation and Progression Events) Ontology**
+**Semantic Temporal Modelling of Wearable Device Data**

 **Overview**

-This repository provides an end-to-end pipeline that converts Apple Health XML exports and GPX trajectory files into a COPE-aligned knowledge graph.
+This repository provides an end-to-end pipeline that converts wearable device data including geographic files into a COPE-aligned (namespace: https://purl.archive.org/cope#) knowledge graph.
 The system performs data ingestion, temporal alignment, semantic modelling, analytics, and visualisation.
 The goal is to enable researchers, clinicians, and data scientists to study personal health trajectories using interoperable semantic standards.

 **Key Features**